rinverardi/src-owasp-top-10-mobile/2023-risks/m6-inadequate-privacy-controls.md

 Privacy controls are concerned with protecting Personally Identifiable Information (PII), e.g., names and addresses, credit card information, e-mail and IP addresses, information about health, religion, sexuality and political opinions.

 This information is valuable to attackers for several reasons.
-For example, an attacker could
+For example, an attacker could:

 - Impersonate the victim to commit a fraud,
 - Misuse the victim's payment data,
 - Blackmail the victim with sensitive information or
 - Harm the victim by destroying or manipulating the victim's critical data.

 In general, PII could either be leaked (i.e., a violation of confidentiality), manipulated (violation of integrity) or destroyed/blocked (violation of availability).

 ## Attack Vectors